Compassionate Harrisburg Family Law Representation

 Our divorce and family law attorneys offer support and legal protection for clients in a difficult process.
 We represent individuals in Harrisburg, Dauphin County and the surrounding jurisdictions of Central Pennsylvania.
 Contact us at 717-232-7661 to arrange a consultation.

-Divorce: The Basics
+Harrisburg Divorce Law: The Basics

 An uncontested, or consensual, divorce can be accomplished in about 90 days.
 A contested divorce can be accomplished by court hearing or after living separate and apart for two years.